bunthangchen/CKA/Lesson2/README.md

 ```

 ## Dockerfile reference
-o read through all of the instructions or go into greater detail, check out the [Dockerfile reference](https://docs.docker.com/reference/dockerfile/)
+To read through all of the instructions or go into greater detail, check out the [Dockerfile reference](https://docs.docker.com/reference/dockerfile/)

 ## Get started
 - Clone a sample git repository using the below command or use your project for the demo: